Harajuku Architecture: 10 Great Buildings

 Designed by Benjamin Warner

-Another stand-out piece of Harajuku architecture.
+A standout piece of Harajuku architecture.
 Blue-tinted glass combined with its angular facade gives the building a three-dimensional feel.
-It’s a fantasy crystal tower.
+A fantasy writer created this crystal tower.

 Tokyu Plaza Omotesando Harajuku